astfalckl/exanalysis/README.md

   Similarly to SST, this tibble stores first and second adjusted expectations and marginal variances of SIC linked to the spatio-temporal locations.
 This tibble is used to plot Figure 5.

+# A note on couple climate model runs

+The final secton of the paper contains outputs from a coupled climate model.
+Providing code to run the model is not feasible as it requires access to local supercomputing resources and the raw outputs are much too large to store on github.
+Instead we have included the model outputs at four distinct locations (as discussed in the paper) in the folder.
+The unique model identification codes are included in the csv headers.